-A phone call to our admission counselor 217.424.6210 will provide you with more information.
+A phone call to your admission counselor at 217.424.6354 will provide you with more information.

 How do I know what credits will transfer to Millikin?

 In order to correctly evaluate each student’s earned credit hours, we will need to evaluate your official transcript.
-When you are applying for admission to Millikin, you will need to contact each university or college you have attended and request your transcripts.
-They should be sent to Millikin University’s Office of Admission, 1184 West Main Street, Decatur, IL, 62522.
+When you are applying for admission to Millikin, you will need to contact each university or college you have attended and request your official transcripts be sent to Millikin University’s Office of Admission, 1184 West Main Street, Decatur, IL, 62522.

 What if I already have an Associate degree from a community college?

 An Associate in Arts or Science is an asset for the Flexible Learning Program.
-Your credits will transfer easily, and you will most likely be ready to begin the upper level courses.
-An associate’s degree in Applied Science may have some courses that will not transfer.
+Your credits will transfer easily, and you will most likely be ready to begin your major-level courses.
+An associate’s degree in Applied Science will have some courses that will not transfer.
 An evaluation of your transcript will tell you exactly which courses will be accepted.

 Can I afford a program?

 Flexible Learning students pay a reduced rate compared to traditional Millikin students.
-View the associated costs.
+Each credit hour is $499.
+Students can expect to pay roughly $1,500 per course.
 Flexible Learning students can take advantage of a monthly payment plan, and many local employers will provide tuition reimbursement.
 Flexible Learning students are eligible for financial aid consisting of grants, scholarships, and student loans.

 How do I apply for financial aid?